6R-r/PhantomBot/README.md

-# Bartholomew
+# PhantomBot

+## About
-A custom Discord bot for the Prayer Room Discord Server, a Christian community dedicated to fellowship with God and with others.
-All are welcome, regardless of whether you are a Christian or simply interested in learning about Christianity.
+A custom Discord bot for the Zeldacord Discord server.
+Offers unique utility and fun ways for members to interact with each other.

+___

+## Setup
+1. Copy the contents of the repository into a VPS.
+2. Copy `config.json.example` to `config.json` and fill in the token and any other needed values.
+3. Install requirements using `npm install`.
+4. Set up MongoDB if needed.
+5. Use `pm2` to start the process.

+___

+## Creator
+Made by `zmontgo#4301`.